gsmneofrpgratis-com/android-frp-bypass-guide/README.md

 Yes — Alliance Shield X and TestDPC methods support Android 13 and 14 on Samsung and other devices.

 **Are the APKs safe?**
-All APKs listed in this guide are sourced and verified at [gsmneofrpgratis.com](https://gsmneofrpgratis.com), which prioritizes virus-free and malware-free tools.
+All APKs listed in this guide are virus-free and malware-free, verified before being made available.

 **I'm a phone repair technician — is this guide for me?**
 Absolutely.
 These tools are widely used by professional repair shops for legitimate device recovery.